 6. Irresponsible Decision Making

-One of the main symptoms of a sociopath is a pattern of reckless, irresponsible, and impulsive decision making throughout their life.
-While everyone occasionally makes irresponsible or rash choices, a sociopath consistently makes poor choices, including ones which endanger themselves or others.1,3
+One of the main signs of a sociopath is a pattern of reckless, irresponsible, and impulsive decision-making throughout their life.
+While everyone occasionally makes irresponsible or rash choices, a sociopath consistently makes poor choices, including ones that endanger themselves or others.1,3 Unlike other people, they do not seem to ‘learn’ from these mistakes, and will instead continue making them over and over again.

 7. Superficial Charm & Powers of Persuasion

 Over time, it will become clear that the sociopath is not an honest or trustworthy person, and most people will distance themselves from them.
-Still, they can be very good at making a first impression, charming others, and persuading people to do things for them.5
+Still, they can be very good at making a first impression, captivating others, and persuading people to do things for them.5

 8. Broken Moral Compass or Limited Conscience